 The tree pillars of a Smartup:

 If you are a member of a Smartup you are automatically an owner.
 All members have the same percentage of ownership.
-If a Smartup has 1000 members, everybody owns 0,01 percent.
+If a Smartup has 1000 members, everybody owns 0,10%.

-A Smartup has a workforce.
-If you are a member of a Smartup you be part of that workforce.
-All money being raised through crowdfunding is available for the workforce.
+A Smartup has a workplace.
+If you are a member of a Smartup you can be part of that workforce.
+All money being raised through crowdfunding is available for the workers inside the workplace.

-I think Onlive is the perfect technology to test this theory.
-It a well-researched idea about a new medium that wants people to use the online world to improve their own local world.
+I think Onlive is the perfect technology to test this hypothesis.
+It’s a well-researched idea about a new medium that wants people to use the online world to improve their own local world.
 I've set up operation Smartup Zero and am recruiting right now.
 I ask you to join me and be my co-pioneer, embrace the potential and work hard on realizing it.
 Let’s prove there is a different path.
-One that enables everyone us to collectively be part of the solution, a channel for our energy, love and talent.
-Let's unlock the true potential of the internet by building our own operating system, unlocking not just the best of the online world, but reconnecting us to the immediate world and people around us.
+One that enables everyone of us to collectively be part of the solution, a channel for our energy, love and talent.
+Let's unlock the true potential of the internet by building our own operating system, unlocking not just the best of the online world, but reconnecting us to with our local communities.
 In my essay ‘Smartup Zero: a blueprint for disruption’ I’ll show you how this new OS will help us navigate through a blizzard of problems that undeniably are coming at us, if they are not already here.